Elevation Profile of Everest Base Camp Trek

 Trek Distance: 6.2 km/ 3.8 miles

 Note: During high season Flight operates from Manthali.
-Which is 4-5 hours drive from Kathmandu.
+4-5 hours drive from Kathmandu.

 Day 03: Trekking from Phakding to Namche